-I prefer a medium action 8 ½ foot rod with 12lb. to 15lb. test, low abrasion monofilament line.
-I use a bait-casting reel or my spinning reel, but it must have a good drag system.
-Also you will need some large plastic frogs and lizards and a 17 to 20 lb. test leader.
+I prefer a medium action 8 12 foot rod with a low abrasion monofilament line weighing 12 to 15 pounds.
+I use a spinning reel or a bait-casting reel, but it must have a good drag system.
+You’ll also need some large plastic frogs and lizards, as well as a 17 to 20 pound test leader.

-Weedless frogs such as the Boss Hawg are best and can be fished through heavy cover without snagging, but remember to set the hook very hard on a strike.
-The longer, lighter rod will allow you to snap the hook into the musky's jaw without breaking the line and will let you keep a lot of weight on the fish after the set as the rod will take up the shock.
-Fighting the musky to the boat is exciting, as he is able to jump or run causing your adrenaline to rise accordingly!
+Weedless frogs, such as the Boss Hawg, are ideal because they can be fished through dense cover without snagging, but remember to set the hook very hard on a strike.
+The longer, lighter rod allows you to snap the hook into the musky’s jaw without breaking the line and allows you to keep a lot of weight on the fish after the set because the rod absorbs the shock.
+Fighting the musky to the boat is exciting because he can jump or run, causing your adrenaline to spike!

-Stay as far away from the shoreline as you can and still cast in to the shore.
-Cast ahead of the boat on a right angle so as not to throw shadows over the fish.
-(They will spook very easily at this point.)
-Retrieve the frog or lizard towards the weeds slowly and by keeping the rod tip up you can actually steer the frog into the weeds and directly over the fish.
-A slight movement on the rod tip will allow you to swim the frog and make it move as much or as little as you want; either up and down or side movement will cause the frog to swim enticingly.
+Stay as far away from the shoreline as possible while still casting in.
+Cast ahead of the boat at a right angle to avoid casting shadows on the fish.
+(At this point, they will spook easily.)
+Slowly retrieve the frog or lizard towards the weeds, keeping the rod tip up to steer the frog into the weeds and directly over the fish.
+With a slight movement of the rod tip, you can swim the frog and make it move as much or as little as you want; either up and down or side movement will cause the frog to swim enticingly.

-After the strike you want to get the rod up in a hurry.
-Hold it so the tip is high and let the arc of the rod act as a spring, keeping even pressure on the fish.
-As the arc starts to lessen, crank up slack line.
-If the fish heads towards the boat in an attempt to spit the hook you can easily keep more pressure on by simply raising the rod tip higher.
-You can also direct the fish to where you want by pointing the rod in that direction.
-This will help keep it clear of stumps, the motor and the anchor rope.
+You want to get the rod up as soon as possible after the strike.
+Maintain even pressure on the fish by holding the rod tip high and allowing the arc of the rod to act as a spring.
+As the arc begins to shrink, increase the slack line.
+If the fish moves towards the boat in an attempt to spit the hook, simply raise the rod tip higher to apply more pressure.
+You can also direct the fish by pointing the rod in the desired direction.
+This will help keep stumps, the motor, and the anchor rope out of the way.

-Keep in mind that you don't want to bring the fish to the boat until it has been tired out enough so as to be less likely to start jumping or running again.
-This is when the line is shortest and the chance of a break-off more likely to occur.
-Remember, you are using a longer rod now and you do have to leave a bit more line out as you attempt to land the fish.
+Keep in mind that you don’t want to bring the fish to the boat until it has exhausted itself sufficiently to be less likely to start jumping or running again.
+This is when the line is shortest and the possibility of a break-off is greatest.
+Remember that you’re using a longer rod now, and you’ll need to leave a little more line out as you try to land the fish.

-Even though you may not be allowed to keep a musky under 36 inches in length, the smaller ones will still provide you with a good fight and their teeth are razor sharp.
-Letting the large ones go will ensure another good day on the water in the future.
+Even if you are not permitted to keep a musky under 36 inches in length, the smaller ones will still put up a good fight and have razor sharp teeth.
+Allowing the big ones to go will ensure another enjoyable day on the water in the future.